QubitPi/elk-release-definition-template/README.md

 > Before preceding, please note that it is assumed [the template](./templates/sd-template.yaml) have already been
 > installed in Screwdriver.
 If not, please see documentation on [publishing a template in Screwdriver]

-### The Example

-[Create a Screwdriver pipeline that uses this template][Screwdriver - create pipeline from template] with the following
+[Create a Screwdriver pipeline that uses this template][Screwdriver - create pipeline from template] with the `screwdriver.yaml` file of
-contents:

 ```yaml
 ---